Helping Authors Write Their Query Letters

 Simon Trewin, WME London (source: writersandartists.co.uk)

-Your social presence: not necessary
+Social presence: not necessary

 Put all that together, and you have yourself a fantastic query letter.

-Where to find agents
+Where authors can find agents

-Sophie Playleis a professional fiction editor.
-She specialises in developmental editing, critiquing and copy-editing, and loves working with authors and publishers who are passionate about high-quality storytelling.
-Speculative fiction, fantasy, science fiction and literary fiction are her genres of choice.
+Sophie Playlewas a professional editor for 15 years who specialised in developmental editing and copy-editing fiction.
+She has been teaching editorial skills online for over a decade.
 She's an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and has a Creative Writing MA from Royal Holloway, University of London.
 Find out more: liminalpages.com